DavideSirico/car_scanner/README.md

 ## Elettric circuit
 For the energy to power up the raspberry I recommend to get it directly from the battery like this:
 TODO PHOTO
-To make sure you don't set the car on fire
+To make sure you don't set the car on fire I used a fuse on the positive sign.

 ## Installation
 ### update and install the required packages